 FAQs about Flying Drones in Chicago

-Federal Drone Laws Illinois: In Illinois, you can fly a drone commercially as a pilot.
+Federal Drone Laws Illinois: In Illinois, you can fly a drones commercially as a pilot.
 For work/business purposes, you must follow the FAA’s Part 107 Small UAS Rule (Part 107).
 This includes passing the FAA Aeronautical Knowledge Test to receive a Remote Pilot Certificate.

 400 feet Maximum elevation of 400 feet above the ground.
 Minimum visibility is 3 miles from the control station.
 With the appropriate Air Traffic Control permission, operations in controlled airspace can be permitted.
 Controlled airspace in Illinois is usually located within 5 miles of an airport/heliport.